Postgraduate research courses in Economics and Finance

 Year 4 (if needed)

-You will complete and submit a final draft of your thesis and have your viva defense.
+You will complete and submit a final draft of your thesis and have your viva defence.
 During the year you will continue working on publications, conferences and even applications for funding, as you will now be ready to enter the job market.

 In the first year of the programme, depending on your background, you may be asked to take some modules from taught MSc programmes.
 These modules will most likely be from the MSc in Economics, MSc in Finance and Economics degree, or from the modules taught as part of the Scottish Graduate Programme in Economics, either at an MSc or at a PhD level.